 Property Tax Relief That May Save You Money

 Was your property damaged by a fire, flood, or disaster?
-If the physical damage is over $10,000, you may qualify for property tax relief for the period between the date of the damage and the date the repairs are complete.
+If the physical damage is $10,000 or more, you may qualify for property tax relief for the period between the date of the damage and the date the repairs are complete.
 Filing a Calamity Claim will also ensure that repairs are determined to be non-assessable as opposed to assessable new construction.
 In some cases, property tax payments could be deferred.

 The claim forms linked on this webpage contain “General Information" about the qualifications and instructions on how to file the claim forms for each type of tax relief.
 It is recommended that you review all forms to determine which ones may apply to your circumstances and provide the best relief for you.
 Here are the claim forms presently available:

-Calamity Claims must be filed with the Assessor within 12 months of the date of damage or within 60 days of the notification by the Assessor's Office whichever is later and the damage must be valued at over $10,000.
+months after the date of damage, the deadline to file a claim has passed.
+Additionally, the damage must be valued at $10,000 or more.
 Damages caused by neglect or deterioration do not qualify for tax relief.
 See California Revenue and Taxation Code (RTC)

 RTC 170 and Ordinance 2020-1666.